mrojasb2000/hands-on-full-stack-development-with-go/README.md

   * The second environment variable is called GoPath.
 GoPath includes the path to your Go workspace folder.
 By default, if not set, GoPath is assumed to either to be as $HOME/go on Unix systems or %USERPROFILE%\go Windows.

+5.- Create folder $GoPath/example
+  $ mkdir -p $GoPath/example

+6.- Create file main.go in $GoPath/example
+  $ touch $GoPath/example/main.go

+7.- Edit Go file and add basic code Go.

+package main

+import "fmt"

+func main() {
+	fmt.Println("Hello World!")
+}

+8.- To compile a Go program, you will need to navigate to the folder where your main package lives and the type the following command:

+$ cd $GoPath/example
+$ go install

 Chapter 3, h3.
 Go Concurrency